4.2. Site Response Analysis with Spatial Variability

 Note

-3.2.2.
+4.2.2.
 General Workflow for Global Sensitivity Analysis

 In a global sensitivity analysis, the user wishes to understand what is the influence of the individual random variables on the quantities of interest.
 This is typically done before the user launches large-scale forward uncertainty problems in order to limit the number of random variables used so as to limit the number of simulations performed.

-root mean square (RMS) accelerations in 1 and 2 directions, Peak BAse shear and moments in 1 and 2 directions.
+For this problem, we will limit the response quantities of interest to the following six quantities.
+Peak Roof displacement in 1 and 2 directions, root mean square (RMS) accelerations in 1 and 2 directions, Peak BAse shear and moments in 1 and 2 directions.

 To perform a Global Sensitivity analysis the user would perform the following steps: